mguizar/RepData_PeerAssessment1/PA1_Alldocuments/PA1_december.md

 Rawdata_df <- data.frame(Date1, Interval1, Steps1)
 ```

+The data is sotred as a Data Frame called Rawdata_df.

 ## What is the mean total number of steps taken per day?

 1. Calculate  the total number of steps taken per day

+We add up all of the steps taken per day with this section of code.

 ```r
 Step_counts <- aggregate(Steps1 ~ Date1, data= Rawdata_df,sum)
 Step_counts
 ```
+Here we are showing a list of total stapes taken per day with the date (Date1) and the step count (Steps1)

 ```
 ##         Date1 Steps1